MAGE Gifted Education Advocacy

 For the first time in history, our main U.S. education law, Every Student Succeeds Act (ESSA), passed in December 2015, now includes provisions that support gifted and talented students.

-There are specific enumerated provisions to support gifted and talented learners in both Title I and Title II of ESSA.
+There are specifically enumerated provisions to support gifted and talented learners in both Title I and Title II of ESSA.

 Administrators may not be aware of these provisions yet, your teachers and educators may need to be educated about these new requirements and allowable uses of funds.